 Winterizing Trees in Containers

 Just like trees planted in your yard or anywhere outdoors, trees in containers benefit from winter care and protection.
 After your tree becomes dormant in the fall, there are a few important actions you should take:

 For additional details or to learn more about winterizing, check out our article, Fruit Tree Care: Winterizing Your Plants.
-Be sure to check out winter-care information specifically for fig trees in our article, Fig Trees on Wheels!
+Be sure to check out winter-care information specifically for fig trees in our article, Growing Fig Trees in Containers.